 Test Elements To Optimise Results

-Now that you have tinkered with your app's elements, you need to test to see if you have made improvements.
-Mobile app A/B testing is the way forward here.
-But remember, a true A/B test will only change one aspect at a time to learn what worked.
-As I will explain...
+Now that you have tinkered with your app's elements, you need to test to see if you can make improvements.
+Mobile app split testing is the way forward here.
+But remember, a true test will only change one aspect at a time to learn what worked.
+Icon A Vs icon B...
+I will explain more...

-...Split testing or A/B testing is a method of challenging a variation against your control.
-In this case, we are A/B testing.
-Split testing can test more than one variation against the control.
-Nevertheless, the goal is to find the winner and use that as the control for the following experiment.
+...Split testing (A/B testing or multivariate testing) is a method of challenging your control product page.
+You can experiment with one or more page element variations against your store listing.
+The goal is to find the winner and use that as the control for the following experiment.
 Along the way, you will make improvements to your ASO.

 To do that, you might monitor your click-through rate from your app listing to your page or installation conversions.